The

 Publications

 - Jesse Hoey, Tobias Schroeder, Jonathan H. Morgan, Kimberly B. Rogers, and Meiyappan Nagappan.
 Affective Dynamics and Control in Group Processes.
-Proceedings of ICMI workshop on Group Interaction Frontiers in Technology, Denver, CO, 2018
+Proceedings of ICMI workshop on Group Interaction Frontiers in Technology, Denver, Colorado, 2018.

 Two paper awards in 2017: